Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Results

 Looking at the results based on the LMs, we do not have a clear pattern, and each LM appears to be suitable for a certain requirement type.
 Concerning labels, simple configurations as MultiNFR\_A and MultiNFR\_B appears to be the most effective for all classes, except US, for which the embedding-based labels are more effective.
 This could be due to a better, and more clear-cut characterisation of US requirements with respect to other types.

-Table \ref{tab:AllNFRmultiLabelResults} reports the multi-label classification results for all the NFR classes, considering the top-3 results, i.e., if the right label is returned among the top-3 labels, we consider it a true positive.
-Also in this case, the performance remain rather high, frequently with F1 above $0.90$ for the best configurations.
-In terms of LMs, a clear pattern cannot be identified, although we see that, for more populated classes (top), the highest F1 is always achieved by generic LM, while for less populated classes (bottom, e.g., SC, A, MN) the best results are obtained with specific models.
+Performance is similar in case of the multi-label classification results for all the NFR classes (Table reported in supplementary material), considering the top-3 results---i.e., if the right label is returned among the top-3 labels, we consider it a true positive.
+The performance remain rather high, frequently with F1 above $0.90$ for the best configurations.
 Overall, we can say that ZSL in the multi-label classification context appears to be effective also in case of NFRs belonging to many classes.